defi-wonderland/optimism/packages/contracts-bedrock/test/properties/PROPERTIES.md

 - [ ]  changing the decimals of tokens after deployment
 - [ ]  `convert()` ing between multiple (3+) representations of the same remote token, by having different names/symbols

+# Internal structure

+## Medusa campaign

+Fuzzing campaigns have both the need to push the contract into different states (state transitions) and assert properties are actually held.
+This defines a spectrum of function types:

+- `handler_`: they only transition the protocol state, and don't perform any assertions.
+- `fuzz_`: they both transition the protocol state and perform assertions on properties.
+They are further divided in:
+    - unguided: they exist to let the fuzzer try novel or unexpected interactions, and potentially transition to unexpectedly invalid states
+    - guided: they have the goal of quickly covering code and moving the protocol to known valid states (eg: by moving funds between valid users)
+- `property_`: they only assert the protocol is in a valid state, without causing a state transition.
+Note that they still use assertion-mode testing for simplicity, but could be migrated to run in property-mode.